Luitsy/REady-to-Graduate/README.md

-This brnach contains all the scripts and files neccesary to rebuild the VM instances.
+This branch contains all the scripts and files neccesary to rebuild the VM instances.

 To clone this repo onto the VM you can use the below code in the terminal: